microsoft/RTVS-docs/index.md

 ## Key features in Version 1.0

+R Tools for Visual Studio 1.0 is our first release of tools for the R programming language.
+This section gives you an overview of some of the key features of the product, through the lens of _scenarios_.
+Below, you'll see descriptions of key scenarios in the product, and an accompanying video that walks you through the features that light up that scenario.

+### Highly Productive Inner Loop

+### Extensive debugging features

+### Powerful data visualizers

+### Easily share your results with others

+### Better with SQL Server

+### Scalable compute resources

 TODO: write a comprehensive summary of the feature set of RTVS.
 Highlights:

 feature.
 You can [configure a secure server](setup-remote.html) that your data